paymill/paymill-magento/README.md

 In case of any errors turn on the debug mode in the Paymill payment method configuration.
 Open the javascript console in your browser and check what's being logged during the checkout process.
 Additionally you can check the logfiles of your Magento installation (system.log and exception.log).

 Depending on the Paymill API Version you use, select the Paymill-Wrapper version in the configuration.

+Note: On 31st of December, 2012 support for V1 ends.
+Please make sure that you migrate to V2 until then.
+To do so just switch to V2 in the configuration and insert https://api.paymill.de/v2/ as API URL.

 # Notes about the payment process